NEET Cutoff 2020 -

 Total seats available

-As per the official brochure, NEET cutoff percentile provides the performance comparison of a candidate among others.
-This means that NEET 2020 cutoff percentile will be determined on the basis of highest marks marks obtained in the merit list for admission to MBBS/BDS courses.
-For instance, NEET cut off 2020 percentile for general category implies that students are required to score more than 50% of applicants from the same category.
+As per the official brochure, the NEET cutoff percentile (minimum qualifying marks for NEET 2020) provides the performance comparison of a candidate among others and gives aspirants an idea of how much marks required for NEET.
+This means that NEET 2020 cutoff percentile will be determined on the basis of the highest marks obtained in the merit list for admission to MBBS/BDS courses.
+For instance, the NEET pass mark 2020 percentile for the general category implies that students are required to score more than 50% of applicants from the same category.

-Aforementioned, to qualify NEET 2020 exam, medios are required to secure the minimum qualifying percentile as specified by the authority.
+Aforementioned, to qualify NEET 2020 exam, medicos are required to secure NEET qualifying marks 2020 as specified by the authority.
 NEET cut off percentile varies for different categories.
 General category candidates must secure at least the 50th percentile, while for aspirants belonging to reserved category have to secure 40th percentile to pass the test.
-For NEET 2019, the minimum cutoff scores for unreserved category was 134 and for SC/ST/OBC students, it was 107.
+For NEET 2019, the minimum NEET exam pass mark 2020 for the unreserved category was 134 and for NEET 2020 cut off for OBC, SC and ST students, it was 107.
 Check previous years category-wise NEET cutoff and marks below.

 NEET cutoff percentile

 NTA has defined that, “a percentile rank is the percentage of score that falls below a given score in a group.”
 The authority will apply a specific formula to calculate the minimum qualifying marks for NEET 2020, which is provided below.

 The central government in consultation with the Medical Council of India (MCI) and Dental Council of India (DCI) might lower NEET qualifying marks 2020 for allotment of MBBS/BDS seats in India for candidates from respective categories.
 The designated authorities will decrease the cutoff of NEET 2020 due to sufficient number of aspirants from various categories fails to secure the minimum qualifying percentile.